Questions We'd Like to Hear at Berkshire's Annual Meeting

 Excess Cash on the Balance Sheet

+With Buffett turning 83 years of age later this year, and Munger passing his 89th birthday at the beginning of 2013, succession has become an increasingly important concern for long-term investors.
 Buffett has stated that he wants his three roles (chairman, CEO, and investment manager) to be split upon his retirement from the firm.
-He has previously announced that his son, Howard, would likely become nonexecutive chairman, and we gained a little more clarity into the plan for the investment side of the business when Todd Combs was introduced.
+He has previously announced that his son, Howard, would likely become nonexecutive chairman, and we gained a little more clarity into the plan for the investment side of the business when Todd Combs and Ted Weschler were hired, with both men taking on responsibility for managing an ever-increasing portion of the portfolio.